mariahammerstrom/Project3/README.md

 # Project3

-In this project we will determine the ground state correlation energy between two electrons in an helium atom by calculating a six-dimensional integral that appears in many quantum mechanical applications.
+In this project we will use different methods to calculate a six-dimensional integral that appears in many quantum mechanical applications.

 This project consists of: